MethodsAndPractices/vsteam/README.md

 - Adding a regular expression to validate VSTS account

 ## 0.1.25
-- Moved -Expand parameter of Get-Release to all parameter sets.
+- Moved -Expand parameter of Get-VSTeamRelease to all parameter sets.

 ## 0.1.24
 - Added support so you can start a release from a Git commit